prometheus-community/helm-charts/charts/kube-prometheus-stack/README.md

 Please note `useStatefulSet` is at the same level as `persistence`.

-Setting `useStatefulSet: false` (default) deploys Grafana as Deployment.
+Setting `useStatefulSet: false` (default) deploys Grafana as Deployment, in this case you may also want to set `type: pvc` to create a PersistentVolumeClaim for it.

 ### From 41.x to 42.x